 - 1 The address data (value of the program counter) of the program step to be executed next is saved on the stack (RAM). - 2 The interrupt request causes the value of the interrupt vector (page 1, 01H-07H) to be loaded into the program counter. - 3 The program at the specified address is executed (execution of interrupt processing routine).

 Note The processing in steps 1 and 2, above, takes 12 cycles of the CPU system clock.

 Control of interrupt

-Tables 4.9.3 shows the interrupt control bits and their addresses.
+Tables 4.10.3 (a) and (b) shows the interrupt control bits and their addresses.